Image capture issues on web client

 \

 This fix has been automatically applied in our Web Integration (iframe embed), and Smile Links.
-However, if you're using the , the update is available on v1.0.2 upwards.
+However, if you're using the Javascript SDK, the update is available on v1.0.2 upwards.

-In some situations, it is required that the web client (, , or ) is loaded in an iframe on your website.
+In some situations, it is required that the web client (Javascript SDK, Hosted Web Integration, or Smile links) is loaded in an iframe on your website.

 While this is trivial to accomplish, there are times when the camera from the component does not display and/or does not provide an option for granting camera usage permissions and the browser therefore blocks the use of the camera.
 This is due to how web browsers handle camera permissions in nested iframes.
 Without the correct settings, the browser won’t allow access to the camera, even if permissions are generally enabled.